nikunjsanghai/Introduction_to_Programming_Cplusplus/Week7/hw6_help.md

 }
 ```
 It **DOES NOT NEED** a parameter during function definition because it needs to know what to add to the vector.

+empty(): Must return boolean value true or false depending on the vector.
+If the string is empty must return true otherwise returns false.